 Avoid corruption in .ost files

 To avoid corruption in .ost files, make sure you terminate Outlook properly.
 Also, make sure you don’t try syncing files with the server when the internet connection is too slow.
-Lastly, make sure the .ost file is within the size limit to avoid any corruption or damage.
+Make sure the .ost file is within the size limit to avoid any corruption or damage.
 Additionally, if you have been dealing with large-sized PST file issues.
 Click to learn how to fix a pst file that is too large.